||Data Management and Analysis Using JMP: Health Care Case Studies|

 By Jane Oppenlander and Patricia Schaffer

-Anticipated publication date: First quarter 2017
+Anticipated publication date: Third quarter 2017

 Data Management and Analysis Using JMP: Health Care Case Studies is designed for beginner and intermediate JMP users, who are working or studying in the health care field.
 The book takes a holistic, step-by-step approach to analyzing real-world health care data.
 The cases begin by illustrating techniques to prepare data for analysis, followed by effective methods to summarize, visualize, and analyze data.
 The statistical analysis methods covered are the foundational techniques commonly applied to meet regulatory, operational, budgeting, and research needs in the healthcare industry.